-The taco is a staple in Mexican food.
-It might be surprising to know that they haven’t been popular for that long of a time.
-There is not exact history of where and when they came about.
+The taco is a staple of Mexican cuisine, so it might be surprising to learn that tacos don’t have a very long history.
+There is no exact history of where and when they came about.
 However, historian, Jeffrey M. Pilcher, professor of history at the University of Minnesota, has traveled around the world researching Mexican food.
 He has a few ideas about the history of tacos, and you may be surprised to read his conclusions.